 Cisco IT prefers firewall services to be delivered using virtualized appliances.
 In cases where a single instance of a network service device needs to have high levels of performance, then a physical appliance is still used.
-Virtualized appliances scale out easily, adding capacity quickly only when actually needed.
+Virtualized appliances scale out easily, adding capacity quickly only when needed.
 Another advantage of many smaller network service devices over fewer bigger ones is that the impact of a fault on a network service appliance is smaller.

 Target ACI Firewall solution

 The Cisco IT target firewall solution uses ACI L4-L7 service graphs to place multiple virtual ASA appliances inside the ACI fabric.
 This solution provides simple automation that enables smaller firewalls that can be deployed per application.

 Cisco IT uses CITRIX virtual server load balancers across its ACI data center deployments.

 Layer 2 extensions enable multiple layer 2 bridge domains to be joined over a layer 3 transport network.
 Cisco IT uses Overlay Transport Virtualization (OTV) in the traditional networks to provide Layer 2 extensions between data centers.
 OTV is a protocol designed specifically for Data Center Interconnection (DCI).
 It offers many built-in functions that require no configuration, such as fault isolation and loop prevention.
 Built-in features include the elimination of L2 unknown unicast flooding and controlled ARP flooding over the overlay, as well as providing a boundary and site isolation of the local STP domain.

 The primary ACI OTV use case is the storage team’s implementation of NetApp MetroCluster for high availability within and between data centers.

 OTV is deployed on 2 Nexus 7010s dedicated per fabric.
 Each N7010 is equipped with dual supervisors (N7K-SUP2E) and dual line cards (N7K-M132XP-12L).